Knox-class frigate: Modifications

-Bow modifications including bulwark and horizontal spray strake on in 1984.
+Bow modifications including bulwark and horizontal spray strake can be seen on in 1984.

 The Knox class had been criticized for deck wetness and there were a number of instances of damage to the forward weapons mounts in heavy seas, so the class were refitted with "hurricane bows" beginning with in 1979.
 The modification heightened the bow section, adding bulwarks and spray strakes to prevent burrowing into on-coming seas and to better protect the forecastle armament.